devops329/jwt-pizza-factory/README.md

 # 🍕 JWT Pizza Factory

-Factory service for making JWT pizzas

-## Usage

-- Create an Admin endpoint to register JWT Pizza implementation this returns an API key for the JWT Pizza Server to use when making pizzas.
+The factory serves as the primary supporting service to all JWT Pizza vendors.
+It support pizza creation, JWT validation, Chaos testing, and Peer Vendor connections.

 ## Endpoints